anjoo91/e-commerce-app/README.md

 * Order History
     * Cart items that have gone through checkout are marked as paid
     * Paid items are added to the Order History page
+    * Order status is displayed as a progress bar for each order

 ### Getting Started: